View Elementary School

 SMART WEDNESDAY - EARLY RELEASE

 Beginning 2015-2016 school year, we will no longer have SMART Wednesdays.
 Instead of a late start, we will be having early release at 12:45.
 Classes begin promptly at 9:00a.m. (*8:45 a.m. arrival for BREAKFAST in the classroom) every day.
 Please check the 2015-16 calendar for Wednesday Early Release days.
-The only Early Release day in September is September 23rd.
+The only Early Release day in November is the 25th.

 Cascade View is Diversity at its BEST: